Thegeekgirl19/Jokes-Chrome-Ext/README.md

 # Jokes-Chrome-Ext
-Chrome extension that will make you laugh ;-)
+<b>Chrome extension that will make you laugh ;-)</b><br>
+This extension uses https://icanhazdadjoke.com API to fetch different jokes each time